 This Saudi-American relationship is thus a symbiotic one that has moved on from the earlier Anglo-Saudi partnership.
 It accounts for huge imports and exports in either direction.
 The military arsenal of the Saudi state – absolutely committed to its own preservation – is sourced from America to the tune of tens of billions of dollars annually.
 In America’s direction, a guaranteed stream of cheap oil flows unhindered by the ubiquitous anti-American hatred in the region that sees in this ‘Great Satan’ the actual power behind the Saudi State.
 In the past unexpected spikes in the price of oil have been devastating not just for America but for western economies.
 History has eloquently borne out this fault-line and makes for good reading.

 Intellectual honesty demands that we locate America’s cosy relationship with the Saudi royal family within the context of this realpolitik.
 It would be foolhardy to expect the American establishment with its lucrative business interests and geo-political priorities to be honest-brokers in the region.
-It may sing the praises of human rights and democracy to the rapturous applause of human rights organisations internationally but it will quickly turn the other cheek when this particular ‘Arab’ ally brutalises its own population.
-An Arab Spring may have been welcomed in Libya and Egypt to a fading chorus of western cheers but seldom will this prospect extend to the oil-rich Gulf States.
+It may sing the praises of human rights and democracy to the rapturous applause of domestic human rights organisations with international reach but it will quickly turn the other cheek when its reliable ‘Arab’ ally brutalises its own population.
+An Arab Spring may have been welcomed in Libya and Egypt to a fading chorus of western cheers, and the almost near-destruction of Syria, but seldom will this prospect extend to the oil-rich Gulf States.

-Ironically, the Arab Republics in an attempt to get rid of their own radicals – the product of Saudi ‘largess’ – similarly released their own Islamist dissidents from Prison and paid for their fares, one-way of course, to Afghanistan.
+Ironically, the Arab Republics in an attempt to get rid of their own homegrown radicals – the product of Saudi ‘largess’ they protest – similarly released their incarcerated Islamist dissidents and paid for their fares, one-way of course, to Afghanistan.
 It was hoped that the radicals would be sufficiently distracted by waging their holy war against the godless Communists to forget about their own ‘countries’.
 With any luck they would die martyrs for their cause in someone else’s backyard.

 Decades on from the Cold War, those earlier militant movements have morphed into something more troubling.
 Western military intervention in the Arab world has not helped either.
-Western leaders have subsequently switched sides from supporting the Arab Dictators to ushering in religious ‘democrats’ from otherwise hostile populations with no experience of democracy.
+Western leaders have subsequently switched sides from supporting the Arab Dictators to conveniently welcoming into the global order religious ‘democrats’ from otherwise hostile populations with no experience of democracy.
 Many of these ‘elected’ democrats are corrupt and in Iraq, for instance, epitomise the mess created in the wake of failed western policies.
-Iraqi society has become increasingly polarised, as the new democratically elected ‘Shia’ majority consolidates its power to the exclusion of an embittered ‘Sunni’ minority that is increasingly turning to Saudi Arabia and the Gulf Arab states for ‘support’.
+Iraqi society has become increasingly polarised, as the new democratically elected ‘Shia’ majority, backed by Iranian money and militias, consolidates its power to the exclusion of an embittered ‘Sunni’ minority that is increasingly turning to Saudi Arabia and the Gulf Arab states for ‘support’.

 Commentators and ‘experts’ predisposed to the Wahhabi narrative would argue otherwise, and understandably so.
 They would opt to lay the genesis of these interrelated events to ‘political Islam’ or ‘Islamism’, a phenomenon that should not be confused with ‘Wahhabism’ whatever the use of the term ‘Salafi’.
 There are huge differences between Wahhabism and Salafism.
 The self-ascription ‘Salafi’ was co-opted by latter-day Wahhabis but originally employed by Muhammad Abduh [1849 – 1905] and his intellectual heirs, most notably Rashid Rida [1865 – 1935].
 Abduh was an adherent of the great reformer Jamal al-Din Afghani [1838 – 1897].